tailwarden/docs.komiser.io/docs/Cloud Providers/tencent.md

 Need help finding it?
 Head on over to the official Tencent [documentation](https://www.tencentcloud.com/document/product/1132/44731).

-### Add your Tencent Access token to your confuriation file
+### Add your Tencent Access token to your configuration file

 ```
 [[tencent]]